Otoya Yamaguchi: 1960 Anpo protests

+On 1 July, together with his comrades, he took part in the establishment of the Tokyo Branch of the All-Asia Anti-Communist League.

+On 4 October, while searching for an accordion at his home, he accidentally came across a wakizashi (a traditional Japanese short sword).
+It had no handguard (tsuba) and was kept in a plain white wooden scabbard.
+Upon finding it, he said: "I decided that I would use this wakizashi to kill."

+After paying his respects at Meiji Jingū, he immediately telephoned Takeshi Kobayashi, chairman of the Japan Teachers' Union (Nikkyōso), and Sanzō Nosaka, chairman of the Japanese Communist Party.
+He planned to request meetings by telling them, "I'm a university student committee member, and there's something I'd like you to teach me."
+However, Kobayashi had moved to a new residence, and Nosaka was away on a trip, so he was unable to put his plan into action against either of them, and the attempt failed.

 Assassination of Inejirō Asanuma

 You, Inejirō Asanuma, are planning to turn Japan red [i.e. communist].
 Although I bear no grudge against you as an individual, for the stances you have taken in your role as leader of the Socialist Party, for the outrageous statement you made when you visited China, and for the responsibility you bear for the intrusion into the National Diet, (Note: This is a reference to the "June 15th Incident" of 15 June 1960, when leftist protesters stormed the National Diet compound to protest the Security Treaty) I cannot grant you forgiveness.
 I shall hereby become the instrument that brings down heaven's judgment upon you.